STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Appendix

-\textbf{Training.} All models are trained on 8 NVIDIA H200 GPUs using AdamW~\cite{loshchilov2017decoupled} with a learning rate of 1e-4, a per-GPU batch size of 2, and 4 gradient accumulation steps per GPU.
-For the first stage (\textbf{Audio-Driven Motion Learning}), we pre-train on VFHQ~\cite{xie2022vfhq} and CelebV-HQ~\cite{zhu2022celebvhq} for 200K iterations to cover diverse ``in-the-wild'' scenarios, followed by a 10K-iteration fine-tuning phase on HDTF~\cite{zhang2021flow} to focus on high-quality talking portraits.
+All models were trained on 8 NVIDIA H200 GPUs using AdamW~\cite{loshchilov2017decoupled} with a learning rate of 1e-4, a per-GPU batch size of 2, and 4 gradient accumulation steps per GPU.
+For the first stage (\textbf{Audio-Driven Motion Learning}), we pretrain on VFHQ~\cite{xie2022vfhq} and CelebV-HQ~\cite{zhu2022celebvhq} for 200K iterations to cover diverse ``in-the-wild'' scenarios, followed by a 10K-iteration fine-tuning phase on HDTF~\cite{zhang2021flow} to focus on high-quality talking portraits.
 The lip-reading loss is activated after 100K iterations, once the model begins producing reasonable lip motion.
 Diffusion and lip-reading losses are weighted equally (1.0 each).
-In the second stage (\textbf{Autoregressive Self-Forcing}), we fine-tune on HDTF for 6K iterations using a self-forcing window of $F=2$.
-Larger values are expected to further improve performance but exceed available GPU memory.
+In the second stage (\textbf{Autoregressive Self-Forcing}), we fine-tune on HDTF for 6K iterations using the self-forcing-based scheme.
 In the third stage (\textbf{Temporal-to-Spatial Adaptation}), we further fine-tune the model on our synthetic multi-view dataset for an additional 10K steps.

-\textbf{Inference.} For inference, we adopt DPM-Solver~\cite{lu2022dpm, lu2022dpm++} with 25 denoising steps and a classifier-free guidance scale of 3.
-Our model can generate videos of up to 30FPS.
+At each stage, we also apply modality dropout with a probability $p=0.05$ as part of classifier-free guidance, by randomly masking the corresponding conditioning signal (audio or camera).
+For inference, we adopt DPM-Solver~\cite{lu2022dpm, lu2022dpm++} with 25 denoising steps and a classifier-free guidance scale of 3.0.
+Our model can generate videos of up to 30 FPS.